This page archives Maturity Monitoring Results:

 Based on consumer sensory research, the Avocados Australia mandated standard for Hass avocado maturity is 23% Dry Matter (DM) at time of harvesting.
 The Shepard standard is 21% DM.
 These levels have been shown to be the minimum levels to achieve satisfactory eating quality.

-Applied Horticultural Research (AHR) is conducting monthly maturity monitoring from February 2022 to March 2023.
-The aim of this is to monitor the current level of compliance with DM standards and make comparisons with previously collected data (AV11015).
+Avocados Australia in partnership with Applied Horticultural Research (AHR) is conducting monthly maturity monitoring from July 2023 to June 2026.
+The aim of this is to monitor the current level of compliance with DM standards and make comparisons with previously collected data.

 Random samples of avocados are taken monthly from the Sydney wholesale market and tested for DM percentage as a measure of maturity.
 DM is assessed using the Hofshi Coring and oven drying method.
 Click here to view the full sampling and assessment methodology.